GEO (GEO)

 Capital Expenditures

-- In December 2024, GEO announced a $70 million investment in capital expenditures to strengthen its capabilities for expanded detention capacity, secure transportation, and electronic monitoring services to U.S. Immigration and Customs Enforcement (ICE).
+- In December 2024, the company committed $70 million in capital expenditures to enhance its services for ICE, specifically for expanded detention capacity, secure transportation, and electronic monitoring.

 Latest Trefis Analyses